-Tart with exotic overtones of saffron, this golden hued lemonade delights the taste-buds in late summer warm days.
+Tart with exotic overtones of saffron, this golden-hued limeade delights the taste buds in late summer warm days.
 Saffron softens the tartness of limes adding a different twist to a classic summer drink.
-Not only wonderfully refreshing, this beverage also delivers some great health benefits.
+Not only wonderfully refreshing, but this beverage also delivers some great health benefits.

 Saffron too has a cooling effect.
-So, when hot tempers flare on those dog-days of summer, saffron keeps you even keeled, restoring balance.
-Saffron is a blood purifier which will help with any symptoms of overheating, heat rashes, migraines and hot-flashes.
+So, when hot tempers flare on those dog days of summer, saffron keeps you even-keeled, restoring balance.
+Saffron is a blood purifier that will help with any symptoms of overheating, heat rashes, migraines, and hot flashes.

 Despite its cost, many medical practitioners consider saffron’s health benefits to be worth their weight in gold.
 Saffron has its importance in Ayurveda, Chinese, Unani, and Tibetan medicine.

-In Ayurveda reference of Saffron is found in the ancient books (Vedas).
-Its snigdha (oily) and laghu (light) properties, along with its bitter taste pacifies all doshas.
-Saffron also has a unique vipaka (post digestive process) of helping assimilate nutrition.
-It is also hot in potency and said to pacify and support all three doshas (vata, pitta and kapha).
-Saffron is considered a sattvic food which means it calms and grounds the central nervous system too.
+In Ayurveda, a reference to Saffron is found in the ancient books (Vedas).
+Its Snigdha (oily) and laghu (light) properties, along with its bitter taste pacify all doshas.
+Saffron also has a unique vipaka (post-digestive process) of helping assimilate nutrition.
+It is also hot in potency and said to pacify and support all three doshas (vata, pitta, and kapha).
+Saffron is considered a sattvic food which means it calms and grounds the central nervous system.

-Saffron is a cardio tonic and has anti-atherosclerotic effects which help in lowering blood cholesterol and triglycerides.
+Saffron is a cardiotonic and has anti-atherosclerotic effects which help in lowering blood cholesterol and triglycerides.
 This spice is a powerful liver tonic and carminative.
 It is used for the improvement of digestion and increases appetite.
-It helps in ailments like indigestion, vomiting, diarrhea, acidity, spleen ailments.
+It helps in ailments like indigestion, vomiting, diarrhea, acidity, and spleen ailments.

-Sedative action of saffron helps in curing insomnia, a pinch of saffron taken with warm milk at night helps curing insomnia.
-Saffron is also known for its exhilarant and antidepressant activity which leads to the sense of well being.
+The sedative action of saffron helps in curing insomnia, a pinch of saffron taken with warm milk at night helps cure insomnia.
+Saffron is also known for its exhilarant and antidepressant activity which leads to a sense of well-being.
 The effects of saffron in the improvement of depression are excellent.

 Saffron also possesses aphrodisiac properties hence it’s used to cure impotence.
 Saffron is most useful in enhancing the vitality of men.
 The positive effects of saffron include increasing libido, enhancement of erectile function, and amelioration of semen quality.

-Ayurvedic medicines containing saffron are used to treat acne, dry skin, blemishes, dark circles around eyes and several such skin ailments.
-It helps to beautify skin by enhancing its glow.
+Ayurvedic medicines containing saffron are used to treat acne, dry skin, blemishes, dark circles around the eyes, and several such skin ailments.
+It helps to beautify the skin by enhancing its glow.

-Saffron is considered as blood purifier and anti–inflammatory in nature.
-Saffron is also known to produce positive effects on people with neuro-degenerative disorders.
+Saffron is considered a blood purifier and anti–inflammatory in nature.
+Saffron is also known to produce positive effects on people with neurodegenerative disorders.
 Saffron promotes learning, memory retention, and recalling capacity.
-It is useful in the treatment and management of age related mental impairment.
+It is useful in the treatment and management of age-related mental impairment.
 Saffron has been known as an effective and safe treatment for early Alzheimer’s disease.
-These gorgeous red stigmas help to rejuvenate body and act as “Rasayana.”
-They improve body immunity plus increase energy level.
+These gorgeous red stigmas help to rejuvenate the body and act as a “Rasayana.”
+They improve body immunity plus increase energy levels.

-Western View: Saffron contains several plant-derived chemical compounds that are known to have been anti oxidant, disease preventing, and health promoting properties.
+Western View: Saffron contains several plant-derived chemical compounds that are known to have anti-oxidant, disease-preventing, and health-promoting properties.

 Their flower pistils compose several essential volatile oils, but the most important of them all is safranal which gives saffron its pleasant flavor.
-Other volatile oils in saffron are cineole, phenethenol, pinene, borneol, geraniol, limonene, p-cymene, linalool, terpinen-4-oil, etc.
+Other volatile oils in saffron are cineole, panthenol, pinene, borneol, geraniol, limonene, p-cymene, linalool, terpineol-4-oil, and more.

-This novel spice is an excellent source of minerals like copper, potassium, calcium, manganese, iron, selenium, zinc and magnesium.
-Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
+This novel spice is an excellent source of minerals like copper, potassium, calcium, manganese, iron, selenium, zinc, and magnesium.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.
 The human body uses manganese and copper as co-factors for the antioxidant enzyme, superoxide dismutase.
-Iron is essential for red blood cell production and as a co-factor for cytochrome oxidasesenzymes.
+Iron is essential for red blood cell production and as a co-factor for cytochrome oxidases enzymes.

-Additionally, it is also rich in many vital vitamins, including vitamin-A, folic acid, riboflavin, niacin, and vitamin-C that is essential for optimum health.
+Additionally, it is also rich in many vital vitamins, including vitamin-A, folic acid, riboflavin, niacin, and vitamin C which are essential for optimum health.